AT A GLANCE

 DAY 13: Departure

-You will be transferred to the airport for your return flight.
+We will have breakfast in the hotel and then you will be transferred to the airport for your return flight home.

 Do you have a quick question about this safari?
 Speak to a specialist at